swissup/swissup.github.io/m1/easytabs/use-cases.md

 ### Duplicated tabs on product page

-Many custom magento themes already contain own tabs added in layout xml files.
+You can find a lot of custom magento themes with tabs added in layout xml files.
 When you install EasyTabs in such themes, you can see tabs block twice on product page.
 To fix it, open your theme `catalog.xml` or `local.xml` and find tabs block, it can be looking like this:

 ```xml
 <block type="catalog/product_view_tabs" name="product.info.tabs" as="info_tabs" template="catalog/product/view/tabs.phtml" >